jomirogit/DetectionOfAntiElitismUsingLLM/README.md

 ### `scripts/`
 - **`anti_elitism_model.py`**:
   - This script is responsible for training and evaluating the anti-elitism model.
-It loads the data, preprocesses it, trains the model, and evaluates its performance on a test dataset.
+It loads the data, preprocesses it, trains the model, and evaluates its performance on the test dataset.
 Training and test data are provided by Erhard et al.,2023.

 - **`common_methods.py`**:
   - Contains shared methods and helper functions used by other scripts.
-This file includes the specified label strategy for data annotated by coders and various functions to support operations in the scripts.
+This file includes the specified Majority Vote Label Strategy for data annotated by coders and various functions to support operations in the scripts.

 - **`evaluate.py`**:
-  - Evaluates the trained models on the test dataset, generating detailed performance reports and comparing actual labels with predicted labels.
+  - Evaluates the trained models on the test dataset, generating detailed performance reports and showing an overview of the comparison of actual labels with predicted labels.

 ### `scripts/approaches/`
 - This directory contains scripts for generating additional training data.
 These approaches are designed to enhance the anti-elitism model by increasing the diversity of the training data.
-  - **`chain_of_thought.py`**: Implements methods for chain-of-thought reasoning to generate training examples.
+  - **`chain_of_thought.py`**: Implements a multi-step prompting strategy to generate training examples.
-  - **`few_shot.py`**: Implements few-shot learning techniques for data augmentation.
+  - **`few_shot.py`**: Implements a few-shot learning technique for data augmentation.
-  - **`role_playing_basic.py`**: Provides a basic role-playing scenarios for data generation.
+  - **`role_playing_basic.py`**: Provides a basic role-playing scenario for data generation.
   - **`role_playing_diverse.py`**: Implements diverse role-playing scenarios to target data variety.
   - **`topic.py`**: Contains methods for generating data based on different topics.